dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 - 4/21/20 Added ``addNewProfile``
 - 4/21/20 Replaced ``getBasicGameInfo`` with two new methods: ``getLevelIDs`` and ``getVariableMap``.
 Keeping ``getBasicGameInfo`` as a private method.
+- 4/24/20 Change    ``addNewProfile`` signiture from taking in an oogaProfile to taking in a string containing the profile name and a file containing the photo because view shouldn't know about oogaProfiles

 ## Game API
 - getEntities now returns an observable list instead of list